 3rd of 3 Cybersecurity Articles

 Over the past few articles, we’ve been addressing cybersecurity tips to defend against credential theft.
-We began our articles by defining credential theft and how your credentials can be compromised.
-In the previous article, we explained how cybercriminals use stolen credentials and how employees can prevent credential theft.
+We have started Cybersecurity Awareness Training through our articles by defining credential theft and how your credentials can be compromised.
+In the previous article; we explained how cybercriminals use stolen credentials and how employees can prevent credential theft.
 This time we’ll describe why cybersecurity awareness training should be part of your defense strategy against credential theft!

 Instituting a cybersecurity awareness training program for your staff will significantly reduce the probability of user-related errors and exposures.
 A primary line of defense of your cybersecurity strategy is often overlooked because users are the weakest link in cybersecurity, given a lack of education and experience.

 A very common error of a cybersecurity readiness program is not training your employees and testing them at different time intervals.
 Creating a human firewall is one of the most important elements of your cybersecurity policy.
 When your employees follow cybersecurity best practices and report suspicious activity that’s a good start in creating a human firewall against cybercriminals.